Disclosure: This post contains affiliate links as explained in my disclosure policy.

-Note: I highly recommend you to write your document on Google docs rather than using a third-party word processing software such as Microsoft Word.
+Note: I highly recommend you write your document on Google docs rather than using a third-party word processing software such as Microsoft Word.
 At the time of writing this article, you can upload only HTML files and Zip files containing HTML files and images to Wordable.
 When you use a word processing software such as Microsoft Word and save your document as a Web Page(a document with .html extension), you may experience difficulty in uploading your documents to Wordable.
 This is because when you save your document as a web page in MS Word, MS Word adds extra tags and classes that might conflict with Wordable and produce errors and prevent successful uploading.
 Therefore, use Google Docs to write your article.

 Wordable is a great choice if you are a full-time content creator such as a blogger, content marketer, or anyone that writes more than five articles per month.
-The transformation applied to your original article and publishing it on your website is useful in saving your time, which you can utilize to produce more valuable content for your audience.
+The transformation applied to your original article and publishing it on your website is useful in saving you time, which you can utilize to produce more valuable content for your audience.